 The direct impacts of water consumption are augmented by the often overlooked impacts of contamination.
 Greenpeace reports that water samples collected near a mine in North-eastern Brazil, within what is officially termed the “direct influence area,”, contained uranium levels seven times higher than the WHO-approved levels (8).

 Despite reports of 'safe storage' by energy companies, there is no generally accepted method for dealing with radioactive waste.

 Waste-disposal options have been identified even by supporters of nuclear power technologies as a serious stumbling block to sustainability.
 Nuclear energy leaves behind a radioactive wake at every step of the process, from mining to reactor operation to plant-decommission.
 The mining process leaves behind radioactive dust – tailings – that contain isotopes with half lives of up to 80,000 years (9).

 Mining and milling results in thousands of tons of tailings.
 Although much of this dust is unlikely to cause significant damage to the skin, it is often inhaled, introducing radioactive material into the body.
 Mining landscapes hence become unusable for countless generations.

+In most parts of the world, laws are in place that commits companies that mine radioactive material to clean and protect contaminated areas for hundreds of years.
 Interestingly, mining companies have an unfortunate way of disappearing when the time comes to start cleaning up.
 Central Asia and Eastern Europe are littered with former Soviet uranium mines.
 Because the former state-owned mining companies no longer exist, it is impossible to enforce the liability for clean-up (10).

 The problem is not confined to the former Soviet Union.
 The United States' largest Native American reservation, the Navajo Nation, has more than 500 open abandoned uranium mines currently being assessed by the U.S. Environmental Protection Agency (some estimates put the total number at over 1,000) (11).